 Race: This facility is used to maximum capacity, supporting clinical services on the Santa Rosa campus, as well as offices for centralized, District-wide administrative support functions.
 Several areas are designated as "swing" spaces, with the Health Resource Room currently being utilized for department, college and community agency meetings, confidential SPS group space, confidential 1:1 services by outside agency providers, and some health promotion support space.
-Confidential space could be enhanced in Race with a revision to the Clean Lab, adding a door of some kind, where it currently is open to the hallway.
+Confidential space could be enhanced in Race with revisions.
 A space for students needing to lie down when sick or waiting for transportation isn't currently available.

 The Race facility needs capacity building for a computerized appointment intake process for students in the reception area/lobby to provide improved confidentiality for students and a more efficient intake process.
+A new grant (MH) has money built in for mobile devices (iPads) for use with a HIPAA compliant secured wireless network which IT has agreed to do.
 This facility has the largest amount of utilization traffic in SHS.
-The front reception area is not currently conducive, and the lobby is shared with Dental with no computer ports present.
-A minor remodeling and addition of computer ports accordingly is needed to implement.
-Alternatively, if mobile devices and a HIPAA compliant secured wireless network is possible, this could be implemented as well.
+The front reception area is not currently conducive for several fixed stations, so either an "attached" iPad system and/or a check out system for the i{Pads (ID card?) is being contemplated.
+A minor remodeling is needed to implement.